KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 ### Static files

 We learned earlier that static files will be held by the _public_ directory.
-But what are the nuxt static files ?
+But what are the nuxt static files?

 There will be the nuxt app itself, the result of the **nuxt build** command.